apache/flink-web/_posts/2020-10-12-stateful-serverless-internals.md

   <figcaption style="padding-top: 10px;text-align:center"><i><b>Fig.2:</b> Simplified view of a StateFun app deployment.</i></figcaption>
 </figure>

-The StateFun runtime is built on-top of Apache Flink, and applies the same battle-tested technique that Flink has successfully used for strongly consistent stateful streaming applications - <i><b>co-location of state and messaging</b></i>.
+The StateFun runtime is built on-top of Apache Flink, and applies the same battle-tested technique that Flink uses as the basis for strongly consistent stateful streaming applications - <i><b>co-location of state and messaging</b></i>.
 In a StateFun application, all messages are routed through the StateFun cluster, including messages sent from ingresses, messages sent between functions, and messages sent from functions to egresses.
-Moreover, state of all functions is maintained in the StateFun cluster as well.
+Moreover, the state of all functions is maintained in the StateFun cluster as well.
 Like Flink, the message streams flowing through the StateFun cluster and function state are co-partitioned so that compute has local state access, and any updates to the state can be handled atomically with computed side-effects, i.e. messages to send to other functions.